vedant-asati/WeatherFlow/README.md

 A distributed data ingestion pipeline that fetches real-time weather telemetry for 500 geographical locations globally and stores it in a time-series database.
 Built with TypeScript/Node.js, Redis, and InfluxDB.

+> **Note on location count:** The pipeline is architected for 1,214 locations (240 named cities + 966 grid points at 8° resolution covering the entire globe).
+It is currently capped at 500 due to Open-Meteo's free tier quota of 10,000 req/day — at 500 locations/cycle × 1 cycle/min, the daily limit would be exceeded within minutes at full scale.
+To remove the cap, change `slice(0, 500)` to `slice(0, 1214)` in `services/fetcher/src/locations.ts`.
+The rate limiter, worker pool, and Redis stream architecture handle the full 1,214 locations without any other changes.

 ---

 ## Architecture